TrueC-D/prework-videos-statements-writing-dynamic-programs/README.md

 + Now, you might be asking yourself at this point "Hey, shouldn't we validate all of this user input?
 What happens if the user makes a typo or something."
 + That's definitely a valid concern, but to start out I want to get this working assuming that the user does everything correctly.
 So we're going to pretend that the user always types the right thing just to get something up and going.
 + If we were going to build this out further, we could add some checks to make sure they entered this in correctly.
-+ Anyway, I could write this out using an if/elsif statement like so
++ Anyway, I could write this out using an if/elsif statement like so:
 ```ruby
 puts "Welcome to the Rental Car Fee Checker!
 To begin, please enter your age."
 age = gets.strip.to_i